TheOnlyZac/sly1/README.md

 The goal of this project is to better understand how the game works to assist the speedrunning, glitch hunting and modding communities. **This repo does not contain any game assets or original code from the game's executable.**

-New collaborators are welcome and encouraged to contribute!
-If you would like to help but aren't sure where to start, you can [join our discord server](https://discord.gg/gh5xwfj) and/or message [TheOnlyZac#0269](https://discordapp.com/channels/@me/TheOnlyZac#0269/) for more info and guidance.
+New contributors are welcome and encouraged!
+If you would like to help but aren't sure where to start, you can [join our discord server](https://discord.gg/gh5xwfj) and/or message [TheOnlyZac#0269](https://discordapp.com/channels/@me/TheOnlyZac#0269/) for more info and advice.

 ## Getting Started